anhitsa/OOP_class/parser/README.md

 The project is structured into several components:

 - CommandParser: Parses user commands and extracts operation type and operands.
+- CommandHistory: Contains saved commands.
+Adds and removes elements from the history of commands.
 - OperationFactory: Creates specific operation objects based on the parsed command.
 - Operation: Defines a common interface for all operations.
 - AdditionOperation, SubtractionOperation, and other operation types: Inherit from Operation and implement specific operations.